-The Colorado Legislature created the Community Centered Board (CCB) system in 1964 to provide, coordinate and oversee locally based services for people with developmental disabilities.
-Imagine! was established in 1963 as a private, not-for-profit organization and was the first CCB in Colorado when legislation was enacted in 1964.
+The Colorado Legislature created the Community Centered Board (CCB) system in 1964 to provide, coordinate and oversee locally based services for people with intellectual and developmental disabilities.
+Imagine! was established in 1963 as a private, not-for-profit organization and was the first CCB in Colorado when the 1964 legislation was enacted.
 A CCB is a local area's single point of entry into local, state, and federally funded programs for people with developmental disabilities in a community.
 Imagine! is currently one of 20 CCBs in Colorado and serves Boulder and Broomfield counties.
 The mission of Imagine! is to create a world of opportunity for all abilities.

 In addition to serving as a CCB, Imagine! is also designated by the State as a Program Approved Service Agency to provide services designed to incorporate people of all ages with developmental, cognitive and physical challenges into the fabric of their communities.
 Services include educational and therapeutic services, job training and placement, therapeutic recreation and leisure activities, opportunities for community living including residential services, behavioral health services, technology solutions, and support for families.
-In addition, Imagine! is licensed as a Child Placement Agency for out-of-home community services for children ages 5 through 21, as well as a Single Entry Point for the Children's Home and Community Based Services Waiver.
+In addition, Imagine! serves as a Single Entry Point for the Children's Home and Community Based Services Waiver.

 When it first opened its doors, Imagine! served 100 individuals.
-During fiscal year 2015, Imagine! served approximately 3,200 people and their families.
+During fiscal year 2017, Imagine! served 3,848 people and their families.
+In the past five years alone, Imagine! saw a 49% growth in the number of people served.

-The enabling CCB legislation encouraged local fiscal support for people with developmental disabilities, and Boulder County has been historically generous with their support of Imagine! and their services for people with developmental disabilities.
-With the passage of tax initiative 1A in November, 2002, additional local dollars were made available to provide assistance to a great many Boulder County residents with developmental disabilities who have either been on a waiting list for services, or who have had their supports reduced due to the State of Colorado's financial difficulties or current Medicaid Waivers rules and restrictions.
-The total amount of local support made available to Imagine! to support these residents was \$5,555,436 in fiscal year 2015, or slightly less than 1 mill.
+The enabling CCB legislation encouraged local fiscal support for people with intellectual and developmental disabilities, and Boulder County has been historically generous with their support of Imagine! and its services.
+In February of 2002, the Imagine!
+Board of Directors requested that the Boulder County Commissioners consider a ballot measure to increase funding for Intellectual and Developmental Disabilities (IDD) by 1 mil.
+In May of 2002 Imagine! committed to managing the ballot measure campaign.
+In June of 2002, Boulder County Commissioners committed to drafting language for the ballot measure.
+By August 2002, The Boulder County Commissioners realized a separate need for funding of other human services such as Special Transit, mental health services, workforce services, juvenile diversion programs, and other social services, and would consider a separate ballot measure asking for 1⁄2 mil increase in property taxes.
+Imagine! agreed to carry the additional 1⁄2 mil campaign on behalf of the other human services needs, thus creating two new funds for Boulder County: 1 mil for IDD and 1⁄2 mil for other human services needs determined by the Boulder County Commissioners.
+With the passage of tax initiative 1A in November, 2002, additional local dollars were made available to Boulder County Commissioners by Imagine!'s campaign to provide assistance to a great many Boulder County residents with intellectual and developmental disabilities who are on a waiting list for services, or who have had their supports reduced due to the State of Colorado's financial difficulties or current Medicaid Waivers rules and restrictions.
+The total amount of local support made available to Imagine! to support these residents was \$6,116,205 in fiscal year 2017.
+Additionally, Imagine!'s campaign delivered 1⁄2 mil to other human services needs throughout the County as determined by Boulder County Commissioners.

 The allocation of these Boulder County funds is approved by the Imagine!
-Board of Directors through the annual operating budget process and approved in public Board meetings.
+Board of Directors through the annual operating budget process and reviewed monthly by the Finance Committee in public Board meetings.
 The Imagine!
 Board of Directors is made up of caring and extremely knowledgeable business and civic leaders, some of whom have family members who receive services.